open-component-model/ocm-k8s-toolkit/README.md

 > deployment of an OCM resource in a very basic scenario.
 To learn more about the *transfer* of OCM component versions,
 > please take a look at its [architecture document](docs/architecture/replication.md).

-The main mission of OCM K8s Toolkit is simple: Deploy an OCM resource from an OCM component version into a Kubernetes cluster.
+The primary purpose of OCM K8s Toolkit is simple: Deploy an OCM resource from an OCM component version into a Kubernetes cluster.

 The implementation, however, is a bit more complex as deployments must be secure and configurable.
-Additionally, an OCM Resource can, in theory, contain any form of deployable resource, for instance a helm chart, a Kustomization, or plain manifests (and whatever the future will bring).
+Additionally, an OCM Resource can, in theory, contain any form of deployable resource, for instance a Helm chart, a Kustomization, or plain Kubernetes manifests.
 Each of these resources has its own way of being deployed or configured.
 So, instead of creating a generic deployer that offers all these functionalities, we decided to use existing tools that are already available in the Kubernetes ecosystem.

-The following diagram describes a basic scenario in which an OCM resource containing a helm chart is deployed into a Kubernetes cluster using the OCM K8s Toolkit as well as kro and FluxCD. kro is used to orchestrate the deployment and to transport information about the location of the OCM resource to FluxCD.
+The following diagram describes a basic scenario in which an OCM resource containing a Helm chart is deployed into a Kubernetes cluster using the OCM K8s Toolkit as well as kro and FluxCD. kro is used to orchestrate the deployment and to transport information about the location of the OCM resource to FluxCD.
-FluxCD consumes the information about the location of the OCM resource, downloads the chart, configures it if necessary, and deploys it into the Kubernetes cluster.
+FluxCD takes the location of the OCM resource, downloads the chart, configures it if necessary, and deploys it into the Kubernetes cluster.

 ```mermaid